neilamoran/terraform-azurerm-key-vault/README.md

 ## Limitations

-Due to current limitations of the Terraform language, items added or removed from the `access_policies` and `secrets` lists, will also update subsequent items with indexes greater than where the addition or removal was made.
+Due to current limitations of the Terraform language, items added or removed from the `secrets` lists, will also update subsequent items with indexes greater than where the addition or removal was made.